 This isn’t a free service, but at a cost of $20 to $40 per mattress, it’s considerably less expensive than hiring someone to dump your old mattress in a landfill.
-To learn more about mattress recycling in your area, visit earth911.com.
+To learn more about mattress recycling in your area, visit the Green Directory.

 If you’re a resident of California, Connecticut, or Rhode Island, and if your old mattress doesn’t pose a health or safety hazard, you can take advantage of Bye Bye Mattress.
 This is a program operated by the Mattress Recycling Council, a non-profit that administers the funds collected through those states’ Extended Producer Responsibility (EPR) programs.
 GreenCitizen likes this approach because it represents forethought in the manufacturing and retailing of durable goods — an early-stage fee that builds in the recycling cost at the end of a product’s useful life.